ibrahim1623/calculator/README.md

-# calculator with basic arithmatic operations using HTML, CSS, and JavaScript.
+# Calculator with basic arithmetic operations using HTML, CSS, and JavaScript.